 This approach has been around since the early days of software development.
 Still, it wasn’t until recently it gained widespread popularity as a cost-effective way to bring products to market faster.

 By using tools like A/B testing and analytics, companies can gain valuable insights into how their products will perform before committing resources toward total production.
 With this knowledge, companies can make educated decisions about what features should be included in their final product – allowing them to create more successful products at lower costs than ever.

-So how much will your startup need to pay to develop an MVP?
+So how much will your startup need to cost to build an MVP?
 Let’s take a look!

 Before we dive into this topic, let’s look at some vital statistics.

 According to reports, around 90% of startups fail, and only a handful of companies sustain long-term success due to a lack of the right product.
-Thus, it becomes important to design and launch an MVP first to test the market response.
+Thus, it becomes important to design and launch a minimum viable product first to test the market response.

 As per Harvard reports, more than 30,000 new products are introduced every year, and out of them, only 5% survive due to a lack of product-market fit.
 However, with an MVP, this can be reduced significantly.